li-yu/SuperProgressWheel/README.md

 |rotateDuration|integer|1600| Rotate speed: The image rotate duration |

 ## TODO
-- Support more animations, now only supprt rotation.
+- Support more animations, now only support rotation.
 - Waiting for your suggestions.

 ## Thanks